gbif/pipelines/labs/docs/avro-compression-results.md

 Following is the step to run the AvroCompressionTestUtility. java -cp labs-1.0-SNAPSHOT-shaded.jar org.gbif.pipelines.labs.performance.AvroCompressionTestUtility <path/to/dataset> </path/to/result.csv> <repetition eg.2>

-> Note: Entire test result with different datasets are available as AvroCompressionTest.csv
+> Note: Entire test result with different datasets are available as avro-compression-test.csv